softwarefactory-project/sf-docs/docs/operator/configuration.rst

 SSL Certificates
 ----------------

 By default, *sfconfig* creates a self-signed certificate.
-To use another certificate, you need to copy the required files to the install-server, e.g. in /etc/software-factory/, and set those options in sfconfig.yaml:
+To use another certificate, you need to copy the required files to the install-server, e.g. in /etc/software-factory/, and set those options in sfconfig.yaml. tls_challenge_alias_path is used to renew public crt (You have to create this directory).

 .. code-block:: yaml